 The incident caused huge damage in the immediate vicinity and had severe impact beyond.
 The emergency services’ response took place in extremely perilous conditions under extraordinary time pressure.

 Over the past 30 years, thanks to the initiative of the international community and together with Ukraine and the active help of the EBRD, Chernobyl has been transformed.
-The construction of a giant new structure is nearing completion.
-The so-called New Safe Confinement will eventually house the present shelter which was built in the aftermath of the accident as a temporary measure.
+The construction of a giant new structure is complete.
+The so-called New Safe Confinement now encloses the shelter which was built in the aftermath of the accident as a temporary measure.

-The New Safe Confinement will make the site safe and allow for the eventual dismantling of the aging shelter and management of the radioactive waste within the Shelter.
+The New Safe Confinement makes the site safe and allows for the dismantling of the aging shelter and management of the radioactive waste within the Shelter.
 Work on this unique undertaking is expected to be completed in 2017.

 The 1986 explosion caused the deaths, within weeks, of some 30 workers and firemen at the plant and injured many others.
 Its long term impact on the health of others is the subject of debate to this day.